skip to Main Content

 Rayna Thompson-Watkins and K9 Athena

-Security St Mary’s Hospital, Grand Junction (Colorado)
+Security at St Mary’s Hospital (Colorado)

 K9 Athena and her handler Rayna Thompson-Watkins have been paired since March 2022.
 They work with the security team at St. Mary’s Medical Center in Grand Junction Colorado.
 Together they work diligently to keep the hospital a safe environment for everyone that comes through the doors.
 K9 Athena is a two year old German Shepherd certified in handler and 3rd party protection.
 Athena loves playing with the hose and eating strawberries when she is not at work.
 Rayna has been a certified EMT since 2017 and a K9 handler since March 2022.
 Both Athena and Rayna are looking forward to working with the St. Mary’s K9 team for many years to come.